Talk to us

 Live streaming has become an essential means of distributing media content to people worldwide.
 However, setting up and maintaining a live-streaming platform can be challenging, despite its benefits of capturing people’s attention and providing immediate experiences.
-This article will introduce the ZEGOCLOUD platform to quickly build a Flutter streaming app.
+This article will introduce the ZEGOCLOUD SDK to quickly build a Flutter streaming app.

 How Does Live Streaming Work?